mikarinneoracle/phonebook/README.md

 ## Setup Guide

+### NEW!

+Clone/download the `phonebook-basic-stack.zip` and run it with the OCI Resource Manager Stack (Terraform) to create the phonebook app automatically.
+It runs on OCI Free Tier, too! `https://www.oracle.com/cloud/free/`

 ### Step 1: Login to SQL Developer Web under ADW/ATP <b>Development</b> tab with the admin user

 Then submit the following: